Arafat-yousuf/DIY-Graphic-Tab_Mask-RCNN/README.md

 #Detect and color splash on a video with a specific pre-trained weights of yours.
 python sugery.py splash --weights=/home/.../logs/mask_rcnn_paper_0030.h5  --video=..\Mask_RCNN\input\test.mp4
 ```
+NOTE: In order to achieve better results you need to make sure all four corners of the paper are visible through the webcam.
+For guidance, a sample video demonstrating the process can be found here [Setup Demo](https://drive.google.com/drive/folders/1_eyF5mr4zdSE1XfdjNmkNpOdnUmwKnVr)

 * [prediction.ipynb](prediction.ipynb) provides step-by-step prediction and visualization on your own dataset.
 You can also roughly evaluate the model with metrics of overall accuracy and precision.

 # Configurations